How You Can Become an Executive Chef

 Executive Chef Job Description

-• Develop and plan menus and meal plans that fit the facility, restaurant, or kitchen needs and goals on a daily basis.
+• Develop and implement menus and meal plans that fit the facility, restaurant, or executive chefskitchen needs and goals on a daily basis.

-• Direct and supervise all kitchen operations and designated back of the house and front of the house staff.
+• Direct and supervise kitchen operations and designated back of the house staff.

 • Train all related staff.